Lloyds Banking Group timeline

 The Twining family, famous for its tea business, also established a bank.
 This was eventually acquired by Lloyds in 1892.

 In 1706, Thomas Twining opened the UK’s very first tea shop on the Strand, in London.
 The firm later diversified into banking, offering services mainly to family and friends.
 This side of the business grew, and in 1824, the bank was established as a separate entity.
 The Twining family was still heavily involved some 70 years later, when the bank was acquired by Lloyds.

 Bank of Scotland was founded by an Act of the Scottish Parliament, on 17th July 1695.
 It is Scotland's first and oldest bank.

 The Bank was set up primarily to develop Scotland's trade with England and the Low Countries.
 It began business in February 1696, with a working capital of £120,000 Scots (£10,000 sterling).
 Most of its 172 shareholders (including 36 based in London) were from Scotland's political and mercantile elite.
 They hoped to create a stable banking system, offering long-term credit and security, for merchants and landowners alike.

 In 1696, Bank of Scotland became the first European commercial bank to successfully issue a paper currency.
 Its earliest banknotes were in denominations of £5, £10, £20, £50 and £100.

-None of these first notes survives, but this one from 1716 gives an idea of their appearance.
-The value is expressed in 'pounds Scots'.
+None of these first notes survive.
+The earliest example we hold is a £1 note from 1716.
+Its value is expressed in ‘pounds Scots’.
 Scotland had its own unit of currency until 1707, with £12 Scots equal to £1 sterling.
 Though abolished by the Act of Union, 'pounds Scots' continued to be used as an expression of money for many years.
 The Bank's note issue continues to this day.